Stay in touch.

 When a user moves around the indoor environment, the following process will happen:

-Fingerprinting is probably the most common technique in use today.
+Fingerprinting is one of the most common positioning techniques in use today.
 Companies like Apple and Google use Wi-Fi fingerprinting to provide indoor location with 15-20 meters accuracy.

 The main advantage of a fingerprinting system is that it's relatively straightforward technically.
 If enough beacons are calibrated correctly, then the algorithm only needs to look up multiple signal strengths and use those to triangulate a device's location.
 There are no complex algorithms required.